benjaminsnorris/bennorris.com/subscribe/index.md

 title: Subscribe
 ---

 You can subscribe via [RSS](/feed.xml), or by entering your email address below.
-Selecting categories will update your preferences so that you will receive only those emails.
+Selecting categories will update your preferences to indicate what you are the most interested in.

 <div id="subscribe-block">
   <form